StanfordPL/x64asm/README.txt

 -------------------------------------------------------------------------------

-Spreadsheet modifications:
+Intel Specification Modifications:

-Unless otherwise mentioned below, the contents of x64.ods are transcribed directly from the Intel Manual.
+Most of the source code in this project is automatically generated using the the x64.ods spreadsheet.
+Unless otherwise noted below, the contents of the spreadsheet are transcribed directly from the Intel Manual.

 LAHS/SAHF: